Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 	addEvent: 'Siege of Mallia.
 Alexander is severely wounded in a siege against the Malli tribe during his march south.' on: '-326.11.1';
 	unshrink ;
 	width: 4;
-	color: Color gold;
+	color: Color yellow;
 	view
 ```

-It only got wrong ``Color gold``, gold is not a color in Cuis-Smalltalk.

 The resulting timeline:

 ![Ten greatest battle of Alexander the Great](https://static.mamot.fr/media_attachments/files/115/356/691/735/237/920/original/189661d13dc24c40.png)

-Therefore, the user can learn simple programming assisted by an AI.
-Of
+The user can learn simple programming assisted with an AI.
+Of course
-course the suggested historical data should be double checked and the
+the suggested historical data should be double checked and the script
-script user edited accordingly.
+edited accordingly.

 # Technical characteristics

-A DKM has several characteristics and requirements:
+A DKM owns several characteristics and follow some requirements:

 * It's a set of classes describing a model and at least one kind of
   PlacedMorph to represent its view.
-This view is plugged in an end
+This view is plugged in the end
   user document.

 * A specific instance of a DKM is described by a script.
 The script